 Reverse mortgages are a $20-billion-a-year industry, with older homeowners taking out 132,000 of these loans in 2007 — an increase of 270 percent from two years earlier.
 Hundreds of seniors or retired persons who have sought reverse mortgages have complained — in lawsuits, surveys and conversations with elder-care advocates — about high-pressure or unethical sales tactics they say steered them toward loans with very high fees, The New York Times reported.

-Stephen Melman, NAHB's director of economic services, cites NAHB statistics to The Wall Street Journal showing that 70 percent of American homeowners now enter their homes mainly through their garages, so they want those garages to look more like entrances than dumps.
+Stephen Melman, NAHB's director of economic services, cites NAHB statistics to The Wall Street Journal showing that 70 percent of American homeowners now enter their homes mainly through their garages, so they want those garages to look more like entrances than dumps.$610 million

 In early March, Thornburg Mortgage, the second-largest independent mortgage lender in the U.S., reported that its survival was at stake because it was unable to meet $610 million of margin calls.